Cenwulf/FlexiRex-Fusion/README.md

 Used to adjust the final scale of the model for printing.
 It's recommended, but not essential, to represent this as a fraction of the models default thickness (13 mm).
 For example, if you want the final model to be 7 mm thick, the scale factor would be 7/13.

 - Default: 1 (13/13)
-- Min: ~0.54 (7/13) with a 0.4 mm nozzle, and adjusted joint scaling and axel offset; ~0.31 (4/13) with a 0.2 mm nozzle, and adjusted joint scaling and axel offset
+- Min: ~0.54 (7/13) with a 0.4 mm nozzle, and adjusted joint scaling and axle offset; ~0.31 (4/13) with a 0.2 mm nozzle, and adjusted joint scaling and axle offset
 - Max: limited only by your imagination and the size of your print bed

 ### joint_scale_factor